Animal Crossing: New Horizons: Release

-The March 20, 2020, release date for New Horizons came to coincide with that of id Software's Doom Eternal.
+The March 20, 2020, release date for New Horizons coincided with that of id Software's Doom Eternal.
 Due to the demand expected for both games, and in light of the COVID-19 pandemic, GameStop decided to begin selling Doom Eternal one day earlier, on the 19th, to minimize crowding.
 The stark contrast in tone between both games, combined with them being released on the same day, prompted fans of both series to celebrate the coincidence by creating light-hearted crossover art featuring Doom's Doomguy and Isabelle as "best friends".
-When New Horizons released on March 20, 2020, video game retailer EB Games attracted criticism for allowing fans who pre-ordered the game along with Doom Eternal to line up at its flagship Canadian location on Yonge Street, Toronto amid a COVID-19 pandemic in the country, when all levels of government urged the public to close non-essential businesses and maintain social distancing.

-Touching on New Horizons in a December 2020 interview with Polygon, Doug Bowser stated the game sold "well beyond expectations" and applauded the developers for their efforts.
+Touching on New Horizons in a December 2020 interview with Polygon, Nintendo of America President Doug Bowser stated the game sold "well beyond expectations" and applauded the developers for their efforts.
 He noted the game would continue to see updates all throughout 2021.

+In October 2025, Nintendo announced that an enhanced edition of New Horizons will be released on the Nintendo Switch 2 on January 15, 2026.
+The Switch 2 version will have enhanced features including 4K resolution in docked mode, mouse controls with the Joy-Con 2 controller, an in-game megaphone that uses the system's built-in microphone, online play for up to 12 players and CameraPlay.
+It will be available separately, and as a paid upgrade pack for those who already own the original Switch edition.